 Here’s the kicker, though: offering more money isn’t the only way to increase reward value.
 This is because the “benefits” and “costs” of an action can include anything from its emotional impact to its time requirements.
 Plus, the value that a reward has for someone depends on various contextual factors (even if the reward is purely monetary).

-If you’re a little skeptical, that’s ok — let’s take a closer look.
+If you’re a little skeptical, that’s ok -- let’s take a closer look at some specific tactics.

 Tactic #1: Give customers points just for creating an account.